Tabithadejong/Tasty-Trails/README.md

 - This app is deployed on Heroku.
   - First the code was written in gitpod and pushed to Github in a repository called Tasty Trails.
   - Tasty Trails repository is connected to Heroku.
+  - All the requirements were added to Config Vars in Heroku.
   - The branch is deployed on the Heroku platform.
   [LinkToApp](https://tastytrails.herokuapp.com/)